richardgourley/django-wagtail-stepbystep/README.md

 In this case, your new template will appear as the page title you gave the page, eg. url/surgeries

-Wagtail is hierarchical so you could create a subfolder of 'Home' called doctors and then create and add a doctors search page type giving this url:
+Wagtail is hierarchical so you could create a subpage of 'Home' called doctors and then create a subpage of doctors called 'search doctors' which would give you this url:

 `eg. url/doctors/search-doctors`

-You could also retrieve 'counts' from the database and add that to any page template you create eg. 6 doctors, 7 medical specializations etc. and display this data on your homepage for example.

 =================================================